 Last but not least, we can expect the products, services, and creative that consumers experience to change because the people developing them have changed.
 Why?
 Because we stopped “going to work” and began “bringing work into our lives.”

-Over the past year, the idea of bringing one’s whole self to work has shifted from an abstract idea to a reality that is now broadly felt and experienced.
+Over the past year the idea of bringing one’s whole self to work has shifted from an abstract ideal to a reality that is now broadly felt and experienced.
 Thanks to videoconferencing, we’ve seen (and heard) everyone, including leaders and executives, in their natural habitat — kids popping in, partners sneezing, dogs barking.
 With remote and hybrid work models expected to continue, we can’t turn back time on the fact that we know our teammates on a level that’s much deeper, vulnerable, and human.

 The consequence is that we’ve entered a new dimension of professional-plus-personal empathy and respect.
 As businesspeople, and marketers specifically, this should only cascade to a deeper appreciation of the full depth of what our consumers think, need, and feel.
-By embracing our shared experiences and the beautiful complexity of human beings, we will unlock powerful new ideas, deeply resonating creative, and ultimately less transactional relationships with our consumers.
+By embracing our shared experiences and the beautiful complexity of human beings, we will unlock powerful new ideas, deeply resonant creative, and ultimately less transactional relationships with our consumers.

-We can’t turn back time on the fact that we know our teammates on a level that’s much deeper, vulnerable and human.
+We can’t turn back time on the fact that we know our teammates on a level that’s much deeper, vulnerable, and human.